HomeArtAmerican Architectural Styles Throughout The Years

 American Architectural Styles Throughout The Years

-Widely used in churches, synagogues, and even older college campuses, this style arrived in the United States in the mid 19th century, with inspirations heavily derived from Ancient Roman structures.
-However, this type of architecture didn’t truly gain any popularity until talented and influential American architect Henry Hobson Richardson became a pioneer of the style in the 1870s and 80s, with a plethora of projects such as: the State Asylum for the Insane (1870-72) in Buffalo, New York, as well as the Brattle Square (1870-72) and Trinity (1872-77) churches in Boston, and a host of community libraries, suburban railroads, designed houses, and other commercial and civic structures.
-Through the span of his career, he accumulated an impressive collection of rewards and accolades for his work in Romanesque Revival.
+Common in churches, synagogues, and older college campuses, this style reached the United States in the mid 19th century, with much of its inspiration drawn from ancient Roman structures.
+It did not gain real popularity, though, until the American architect Henry Hobson Richardson championed it in the 1870s and 80s.
+His projects included the State Asylum for the Insane (1870-72) in Buffalo, New York, the Brattle Square (1870-72) and Trinity (1872-77) churches in Boston, and a set of community libraries, suburban railroad stations, private houses, and other commercial and civic buildings.
+Over his career he won a long list of awards and honors for his Romanesque revival work.

 • wide, rounded arches